American Society of Hirudotherapy

 2–5 min

 Small medicinal leeches are placed on or near the treatment area.
 You may feel a brief, mild pinch — like a tiny mosquito bite.
-Within seconds, the leech’s natural anesthetic numbs the area completely.
+Within seconds, leech saliva contains components with local effects on sensation; most patients rate the discomfort as 1–2 out of 10.

 3